Three ways that businesses can support LGBT+ people after Pride Month

 But nothing else.

-But companies are being called out on their hypocrisy.
+But companies are being called out on this hypocrisy.
 People are taking their money elsewhere.

 Make a difference